There Be Mature Content Here

 Also, a tinge of outrage.

-I don’t both answering him.
+I don’t bother answering him.
 The one and only time I’d responded to him—mumbled some stuff about bony knuckles connecting with soft nasal cartilage, I had to redo my last seven repairs to get him all caught up.

 Instead, I glance over to Luna.
 This place— being in the abandoned mining tunnel—is not good for her.
 She’s looking as drawn and exhausted as all the miners.
 So, fuck Benny and his complete lack of functioning intellect.
 My goal is to finish so that Luna can leave here.
 Not so that Benny can—as Luna’s called it—’copy my homework.’